Map ports from node2 to node4

-The software configuration of node4 must match the physical connectivity of node4, and IP connectivity must be restored before you continue with the upgrade.
+The software configuration of node4 must match the physical connectivity of node4 and IP connectivity must be restored before you continue with the upgrade.

 Port settings might vary, depending on the model of the nodes.
 You must make the original node’s port and LIF configuration compatible with what you plan the new node’s configuration to be.
 This is because the new node replays the same configuration when it boots, meaning when you boot node4 that Data ONTAP will try to host LIFs on the same ports that were used on node2.

 Therefore, if the physical ports on node2 do not map directly to the physical ports on node4, then software configuration changes will be required to restore cluster, management, and network connectivity after the boot.
-In addition, if the cluster ports on node2 do not directly map to the cluster ports on node4, node4 may not automatically rejoin quorum when it is rebooted until a software configuration change is made to host the cluster LIFs on the correct physical ports.
+In addition, if the cluster ports on node2 do not directly map to the cluster ports on node4, node4 might not automatically rejoin the quorum when it is rebooted until a software configuration change is made to host the cluster LIFs on the correct physical ports.